Nahariyah

 A section of the mosaics of the Byzantine church of Nahariyah

-The church was burnt in 614AD (the year of the Persian conquest), and left in ruins since then.
+The church was burnt in 614 AD (the year of the Persian conquest), and left in ruins since then.
 It is closed today, and is unfortunately neglected.
 We hope that the municipality will clean the site and arrange it for visits.

 (c) Tombs:

 In the eastern hills of Nahariyah, along the highway to Haifa, there are many rock-hewn tombs, especially from the Roman period .
 The tombs were rich with ceramics and glassware.
-For example, a tomb of a priest from Tyre, from the 1st C AD.
+For example, a tomb of a priest from Tyre, from the 1st century AD.

 (d) Roman road:

 A small section of the road can be seen in Weizman avenue, one of the major streets in Nahariyah.
 The road was 7M wide and paved with stone.
-Near the road a large stone tablet was found, with the following inscription:

 " IMP[ERATOR] NER[ONI] CAESARI COL[ONIA] PTOL[EMAIS] VETER[ANORUM] VICI NEA COM[E] ET GEDURA".